 |

-Horseracing was revived in Cyprus from the end
+Horseracing was revived in Cyprus at the end

 of the 19th century.
-However, the tradition of the sport in this
+However, the tradition of the sport in Cyprus,

-country, as evidenced by archaeological findings existing in the Cyprus Museum,
+as evidenced by archaeological findings existing at the Cyprus Museum, is

-is lost in the depth of the Hellenistic period, where we come across
+lost in the depth of the Hellenistic period, where we come across horseracing

-horseracing descriptions by Homer and other ancient authors.
-Horseracing in
+descriptions by Homer and other ancient authors.
+Horseracing in those days

-of ancient Salamis of Cyprus died, their horses were buried with them.
-Horse
+ancient town of Salamis died, their horses were buried with them.

 |